 WCSSP South Africa

-The Weather and Climate Science to Services Partnership project in South Africa is a collaborative initiative between Met Office and South African Weather Service.
+The Weather and Climate Science for Service Partnership South Africa is a collaborative initiative between research institutes in the UK and South Africa.

 The Weather and Climate Science for Services Partnership project in South Africa is a collaborative initiative between the Met Office and the South African Weather Service (SAWS).
 It is focusing on pulling fundamental science through to support the development of new and enhanced applied services, aiming to assist economic development as well as protecting life and property through improved weather services.